13 Persuasive Techniques To Hack Into Your Customers’ Minds and Make Them Buy From You

 Persuasion is about winning people’s trust and confidence in you.
 And nothing inspires confidence more than raw confidence itself.

 If you want customers to trust you, be confident.

-Another way you can inspire confidence and gain your customers’ trust is by pricing yourself appropriately.
+You can gain your customers’ trust by pricing yourself appropriately.
 Want to make your product or service sound like a luxury?
 Well, it only has to be priced and look like a luxury.

 In a study, people were given some bottles of the same kind of wine but with different price tags.
 The wine that was perceived to be cheaper didn’t impress the participants’ taste palates as much as the wine that was perceived to be more expensive.

 Raise your customers’ expectations by pricing yourself right.
 Higher expectations lead to higher perceptions about performance.

 Key Takeaway: Gain your customers’ trust and confidence by giving a thought to your attire, body language, and also your price.
 Sprinkle confidence everywhere in your marketing.

 Persuasive Tactics#10: Use Social Proof

 The customer will only buy something from you when they think it’s in their best interest and to their advantage.

 But how do you make them think that way?